rohitsharmaw/CF-PaintBoard/README.md

 ## Features

 - 🎨 Draw pixels on a shared canvas with custom HEX colors
+- � View the live canvas without signing in; tokens are only required to draw
-- 🔐 Token-based authentication using invitation codes
+- �🔐 Token-based authentication using invitation codes
 - ⏱️ Configurable cooldown system (default: 30 seconds)
 - 🔄 Real-time canvas updates via WebSocket
-- 👨‍💼 Admin panel for managing invitation codes and settings
+- 👨‍💼 Admin panel for managing invitation codes and settings (protected with Basic Auth)
 - 📝 Configuration file for easy customization

 ## Installation